o3de/o3de-multiplayersample/Documentation/SettingsScreen.md

 The Texture Quality setting controls the "mip bias", which is the highest mip level to load for each streamed texture.
 A value of `0` is the highest-resolution mipmap, `1` is the second-highest mipmap, and so on.
 This value exposes the tradeoff between quality and memory - the highest-resolution textures look the best but use the most VRAM.
 The user can choose to lower the quality and lower the VRAM usage, which can help with performance.

-In O3DE, the mip bias is exposed through a cvar, a settings registry key, and an API.
+In O3DE, the mip bias is exposed through a [CVAR](https://www.o3de.org/docs/user-guide/appendix/cvars/), a settings registry key, and an API.
 The settings screen uses the API to directly modify the setting.

 ### Audio Volume